Uttar Pradesh introduces Digital Media Policy, ‘anti-national’ content may lead to life imprisonment

 Influencers on X, Facebook and Instagram can earn between Rs 3 lakh to Rs 5 lakh per month for promoting the government’s initiatives while YouTubers can earn between Rs 4 lakh to Rs 8 lakh across formats, including videos, YouTube Shorts and podcasts.

-Congress spokesperson Pawan Khera described the policy as ambigious and dictatorial, likening it to the now-withdrawn Broadcast Bill.
+Congress spokesperson Pawan Khera described the policy as ambiguous and dictatorial, likening it to the now-withdrawn Broadcast Bill.

 “Will anti-BJP or anti-government comments be considered ‘anti-national’?’ he asked in a post on X. “What is the definition of ‘offensive comment’?”